-- Reduce transit providers average fleet age to national average - 2.
-Attain 100% accessible fleet for transit providers - Increase/maintain spare ratio to 18-20% for transit providers. - Increase fleet size for increases in service needs (frequency and geographic coverage) - 5.
-Improve vehicle security systems
+- Reduce transit providers average fleet age to national average - Attain 100% accessible fleet for transit providers - Increase/maintain spare ratio to 18-20% for transit providers. - Increase fleet size for increases in service needs (frequency and geographic coverage) - 5.
+Improve vehicle security systems - 6.
+Improve technology upon vehicles to provide improved communications and ridership documentation

-- 1. Identify and apply for federal/state grants as necessary to meet transportation providers' fleet needs for replacement. - 2.
-CyRide Bus Replacement 25 large and 6 small CyRide buses are still past their useful life and need to be replaced throughout the next 5-year period - 3.
-Heart of Iowa Regional Transit Agency (Replace/expand as needed).
+- 1. Identify and apply for federal/state grants as necessary to meet transportation providers' fleet needs for replacement. - CyRide Bus Replacement 25 large and 6 small CyRide buses are still past their useful life and need to be replaced throughout the next 5-year period - Heart of Iowa Regional Transit Agency (Replace/expand as needed).
 CyRide purchased a second minibus to operate Dial-A-Ride service in 2008 which is currently leased to HIRTA. - New and/or Used Bus Purchases Accessible vehicles to expand new services or add additional trips to safely operate/meet growing demand for transit service. - 5.
 Surveillance Systems Add/replace cameras to all CyRide buses to reduce liability and improve ability to assist City of Ames Police. - 6.
-Automated Passenger counters are needed on CyRide buses to perform required NTD counts of passengers.
+Automated Passenger counters are needed on CyRide buses to perform required NTD counts of passengers. - 7.
+Automated Vehicle Annunciators to communicate what the next bus stop is on the route for ADA passengers as well as passengers that are not familiar with the Ames community.